gabeorosan/gemini-youtube-subtitles/youtube-gemini-subtitles/README.md

 ## How It Works

-1. **Video Analysis**: The extension analyzes the YouTube video's title, description, and metadata
+1. **Video URL Extraction**: The extension extracts the YouTube video URL from the current page
-2. **AI Processing**: Sends contextual information to Google Gemini AI
+2. **Direct Video Analysis**: Sends the YouTube URL directly to Gemini's multimodal API
+3. **AI Processing**: Gemini analyzes the actual video content, audio, and visual elements
-3. **Subtitle Generation**: Gemini generates realistic, timed subtitles based on the video content
+4. **Subtitle Generation**: Gemini generates accurate, timed subtitles based on real video analysis
-4. **Display**: Subtitles are formatted and displayed in an elegant overlay
+5. **Display**: Subtitles are formatted and displayed in an elegant overlay

 ## Technical Details